Help Links ?

 ABOUT SVIP

-The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) Silicon Valley Innovation Program (SVIP) bridges the technology development gap between DHS S&T, startups and small businesses, and DHS operational components.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) Silicon Valley Innovation Program (SVIP) bridges the technology development gap between DHS and startups.
 Through SVIP, startups and other small technology businesses can access non-dilutive funding, guidance from subject matter experts, and direct access to operational end-users during prototype testing, providing a unique experience and resource in the development of viable technologies.

 SVIP was established to reshape how government, startups, and industry collaborate to find solutions for homeland security use-cases.
 SVIP is not a traditional research program.
 Instead, it focuses on funding and harnessing the commercial R&D ecosystem to identify and co-invest in existing technology that can be used to enhance the Homeland Security Enterprise.